Bumper (car): Height mismatches

 Damage from a low-speed but high-level impact; the energy-absorbing front bumper system is completely bypassed and untouched.

 For passenger cars, the height and placement of bumpers are legally specified under both U.S. and EU regulations.
-Bumpers do not protect against moderate-speed collisions, because during emergency braking, suspension changes the pitch of each vehicle, so bumpers can bypass each other when the vehicles collide.
+Bumpers do not protect against moderate-speed collisions because, during emergency braking, the suspension changes the pitch of each vehicle, allowing bumpers to bypass each other when the vehicles collide.
 Preventing override and underride can be accomplished by extremely tall bumper surfaces.
-Active suspension is another solution to keeping the vehicle level.
+Active suspension is another solution for keeping the vehicle level.

 Bumper height from the roadway surface is essential in engaging other protective systems.
 Airbag deployment sensors typically do not trigger until contact with an obstruction, and it is crucial that front bumpers be the first parts of a vehicle to make contact in the event of a frontal collision, to leave sufficient time to inflate the protective cushions.

-Energy-absorbing crush zones are completely ineffective if they are physically bypassed; an extreme example of this occurs when the elevated platform of a tractor-trailer completely misses the front bumper of a passenger car, and the first contact is with the glass windshield of the passenger compartment.
+Energy-absorbing crush zones are completely ineffective if physically bypassed.
+An example occurs when the elevated platform of a tractor-trailer misses the front bumper of a passenger car, and the contact with the rear of the rig is with the windshield of the car's passenger compartment.

+Aftermarket modifications, such as "lift kits" that raise a vehicle's body higher above the axles, are legal in most of the United States.
+However, many jurisdictions restrict the height of the front or rear bumper to protect pedestrians.
+For example, New Hampshire requires that any vehicle, other than a private passenger car, have a height of any horizontal bumper that falls below the minimum distance of 16 in or above the maximum of 30 in.
+Similarly, a modification that raises the front of a vehicle while keeping the rear low has resulted in driver and pedestrian fatalities.
+States such as Georgia, North Carolina, South Carolina, and Tennessee have banned the practice.
+Making a vehicle's front bumper four or more inches higher than the rear bumper is illegal in Virginia.